Call for Proposals—MIPSA 2015

 To enhance opportunities for interaction, a variety of non-program activities are planned.
 Thus, there will be a reception and banquet on Thursday night and a luncheon on Friday.
 We will also have complimentary (and leisurely) refreshment breaks between panel sessions on both Thursday and Friday.

 Schedule and Registration

-Registration at the conference opens at 2:00 pm on Thursday afternoon, October 23.
-Thursday afternoon will also feature two poster sessions – one centered on research and one focused on teaching.
-The teaching poster session that will highlight innovative courses and innovative teaching methods.
-Instructors will be at their posters to discuss their courses and methods while conferees are mingling and enjoying refreshments.
+We plan to include two poster sessions – one centered on research and one focused on teaching.
+The teaching poster session will highlight innovative courses and teaching methods.
+Instructors will be at their posters to discuss their courses and methods.
 Research posters will feature authors discussing their work in the traditional poster session format.

-Friday will feature four panel sessions (with multiple panels in each session), as well as a luncheon and campaign 2014 event.
+Friday will feature three - four panel sessions (with multiple panels in each session), as well as a luncheon and Keynote Address.